kenstler/aws-ml-iot-lab/Challenge_2/README.md

 In this part of the lab we’re we will walk you through setting up and entire AWS Greengrass installation including building a simple Greengrass aware client to communicate with your Greengrass core.

 ### Step 1 - Setting up the hardware
-There are a few things our Intel NUC is going to need set up at an operating system level to support Greengrass.
+There are a few things the device is going to need set up at an operating system level to support Greengrass.
 We need to add a user and group for Greengrass to use.
 SSH into your device and run the following commands:

 ```